dream-gcm/dream-docker/2025-05-12_tuto-install-participants.md

 * Create a directory where you will work during the workshop: `mkdir MY-DREAM-WORKSHOP`

-* Download the model code from GitHub:
+* Download the model code from GitHub (follow instructions in option 1 OR option 2):

   <details>
   <summary>Option 1: Download from the terminal with `git clone`</summary>